Sandeepv68/express-marko-generator/README.md

 ![express-marko-logo](https://raw.githubusercontent.com/SandeepVattapparambil/express-marko-generator/master/logo.png)
-# Express Marko Generator v1.0.4
+# Express Marko Generator v1.0.5
 A generic CLI tool to generate an Expressjs application with MarkoJS and MaterializeCSS framework.
 > **Note:**  Please note that this CLI tool is not an official ebay project.

+> **Note:**  This tool is yet to be tested on UNIX/Linux & Mac.
+Works fine on Windows.
+Please open issues if you encounter one.

 # Installation
 ### NPM